kubernetes-sigs/node-feature-discovery/docs/advanced/master-commandline-reference.md

 ---
-title: "Master Cmdline Reference"
+title: "Master cmdline reference"
 layout: default
 sort: 2
 ---

-# NFD-Master Commandline Flags
+# Commandline flags of nfd-master

 {: .no_toc }

-## Table of Contents
+## Table of contents

 {: .no_toc .text-delta }